 Between 27 BC and 9BC Titus Livius wrote a monumental history of Rome from the arrival of Aeneas to his own time, hence Ab urbe condita (from the foundation of the town).
 Only about a quarter of the original work survives, including the first books relating many of the early stories of the foundation of Rome.

-The course will be reading Book 1.
+The course will be reading Book 1 and start at chapter 9.
 The text will be provided, but if you prefer a text with annotations, we recommend the Bristol Classical Press edition, which can be got from a range of sellers, including here.
 A Latin/English dictionary will be very useful.

 Newcomers are always welcome but should ensure that they are familiar with Latin Grammar and vocabulary at roughly A-level or beyond, feel free to ask to come for a trial session if you are unsure.